-SEC and CFTC Whistleblower Programs – Mr. Scott has been actively involved from the outset with the new SEC and CFTC whistleblower programs, consulted by Senate Finance Committee staff for his views on multiple occasions prior to passage of Dodd-Frank, the law authorizing the programs.
+SEC and CFTC Whistleblower Programs – Mr. Scott has been actively involved from the outset with the SEC and CFTC whistleblower programs, consulted by Senate Finance Committee staff for his views on multiple occasions prior to passage of Dodd-Frank, the law authorizing the programs.
 Mr. Scott was also involved in meetings with the Chairman of the SEC, with SEC and CFTC Commissioners, and with SEC staff regarding the rules implementing the new programs.
-Since the SEC’s adoption of its new rules, Mr. Scott has begun representing individuals with SEC claims and has been involved with Taxpayers Against Fraud in defending against legislative efforts to undermine the new whistleblower program.
+Since the SEC’s adoption of its governing rules, Mr. Scott has been representing individuals with SEC claims and has been involved with Taxpayers Against Fraud in defending against legislative efforts to undermine the new whistleblower program.

 Mr. Scott appears frequently in the press with comments regarding the firm’s whistleblower cases and his views on the law.

 Mr. Scott obtained his Juris Doctor from Yale Law School in 1989.
 He did his undergraduate work at U.C.
 Berkeley, from which he graduated with highest honors.

 Associate counsel Lani Anne Remick is a former Trial Attorney with the Civil Fraud Section of the United States Department of Justice in Washington, D.C.
 While at the Justice Department, Ms. Remick handled False Claims Act cases exclusively, with a specialty in health care fraud.